dtlam26/-Quantize-Feature-Extractor-Eucline-Distance/README.md

 # Quantize-Feature-Extractor
-using -Eucline-Distance-

-please comment the wandb (wandb is used to track the training through web)
+  ** please comment the wandb (wandb is used to track the training through web)